anaatl/conflicts/README.md

-# change from local repo
+# change file from local repo